 The use of conservation easements as a tool for engaging willing landowners in the effort of open space preservation has received a substantial amount of support via public engagement activities of the Comprehensive Plan Update process.
-The adoption of the legal framework in 2022 was a key steppingstone; increasing the number of participating landowners will require a multi-pronged approach that encompasses both publicizing the benefits of participation to landowners as well as exploring potential ways to augment the existing benefits, in order to tip the scales in favor of participation.
+The adoption of the legal framework in 2022 was a key steppingstone; increasing the number of participating landowners will require a multi-pronged approach that encompasses both publicizing the benefits of participation to landowners as well as exploring potential ways to augment the existing benefits, and to have school districts in Guilderland opt into the conservation easement program by allowing reductions in school taxes in order to increase tip the scales in favor of participation_rates among landowners.
 To advance the Town's stated goal of open space connectivity, it is advisable for the Town to focus its efforts in areas where undeveloped parcels sit adjacent to or nearby existing parks, trails, or designated open space.

 Maintaining the flexibility that exists in the current tax exemption - i.e., the percentage reduction in property tax liability is tied to the term of conservation, from 15 years to in perpetuity - will be important to address the different needs of landowners.
-Providing relief from some portion of school and/or county taxes would likely motivate greater levels of participation among landowners, but the Town must work to identify a mechanism for offsetting the lost revenues to school districts and county taxing authorities.
+Providing relief from a some portion of school and/or county taxes, in addition to Town and County taxes, would likely motivate greater levels of participation among landowners. but the Town must work to identify a mechanism for offsetting the lost revenues to school districts and county taxing authorities.

 A-6.
 Regulate the development of solar and wind energy installations in agricultural areas of Town.
-Consider forming a Solar Overlay District based upon a solar capacity analysis of land within the Town.
+Consider forming a Solar Overlay District Solar Floating Zone based upon a solar capacity analysis of land within the Town.
 Consider requiring energy infrastructure designs that allow for agrivoltaics or compatible "dual use" agricultural operations.

-In 2020, the Town of Guilderland amended the Supplemental Regulations (\$280-40-v) in its Town Code to regulate the siting, development, and decommissioning of solar energy systems.
+In 2020, the Town of Guilderland amended the Supplemental Regulations (§280-40-v) in its Town Code to regulate the siting, development, and decommissioning of solar energy systems.
 The Town adopted NY State's Unified Solar Permit, which provides for streamlined review of solar photovoltaic (PV) installations with a DC capacity of 25 kW or less that meet specified zoning and installation requirements.
 As a registered "Climate Smart Community" with the NY State Department of Environmental Conservation and as a "Clean Energy Community" recognized by the NY State Energy Research Development Agency (NYSERDA), the Town of Guilderland looks to capitalize on the environmental and economic benefits of renewable energy sources.